vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 * [When You Think Buteyko Won't Work For You, by Breathing Center](https://www.youtube.com/watch?v=Oi1tvp7Mghs)

-## 2024-05-16
+## 2024-05-16 update

-As of 2024-05-16, I have settled into a routine of doing two max-pause breath holds in succession.
-I generally do them in the morning (no food for 12 hours or more) or in the evening before going jogging;
-this is generally at least two hours after a meal).
-The process is as
+As of 2024-05-16 (and continuing on from there), I have settled into a routine of doing two max-pause breath holds in succession.
+I generally do them in the morning (no food for 12 hours or more) or in the evening before going jogging; this is generally at least two hours after a meal).
+The process is as follows:
-follows:

 * I do a normal expiration (exhalation) and then immediately cover my nostrils wit my fingers (using face tissues so that my fingers